China sparks fresh risk aversion

-The Asian session has been relatively quite due to the national holidays in New Zealand and the forthcoming Martin Luther King Day in the US. […]
+The Asian session has been relatively quiet due to the national holidays in New Zealand and the forthcoming Martin Luther King Day in the US. […]

-The Asian session has been relatively quite due to the national holidays in New Zealand and the forthcoming Martin Luther King Day in the US. […]
+The Asian session has been relatively quiet due to the national holidays in New Zealand and the forthcoming Martin Luther King Day in the US. […]

-The Asian session has been relatively quite due to the national holidays in New Zealand and the forthcoming Martin Luther King Day in the US.
+The Asian session has been relatively quiet due to the national holidays in New Zealand and the forthcoming Martin Luther King Day in the US.

 The demise of the Shanghai composite had led to a slightly weaker tone for the dollar as cross JPY pairs come under renewed pressure, following reports that a number of Chinese brokerage houses were suspended from opening new accounts for three months.
 This was due to violations of financing repayments, as the CNH falls some 200 points against the dollar.